Dialloousman/response-time-analyzer/tasks.md

 ## Project Overview

-Building a React application with Vite + TypeScript that visualizes LLM response time data with a split-pane UI featuring file upload, interactive charts, and data tables.
+Building a React application with Vite + TypeScript that visualizes LLM response time data with a two-pane UI:
+- **Left Pane**: Data upload page with drag-and-drop JSON file upload
+- **Right Pane**: Data visualization page with chart (top) and data grid (bottom) + reset functionality

+Based on HoneyHive take-home requirements with focus on code quality, performance with 1000+ responses, and clean UX.

 ## Tech Stack